openconfig/gribi/doc/specification.md

 ### 4.1.5 Persistence modes

-Persistence mode specifies if the device should tie the validity of the received gRIBI entries from a client to the liveness of the `Modify` RPC session.
+The persistence mode specifies if the device should tie the validity of the received gRIBI entries from a client to the liveness of the `Modify` RPC session.
 [4.1.1](#411-client-server-session-negotiation) defines how the persistence mode is agreed between client and server.